vintasoftware/django-ai-assistant/docs/tutorial.md

 ### Retrieval Augmented Generation (RAG)

 You can use RAG in your AI Assistants.
 RAG means using a retriever to fetch chunks of textual data from a pre-existing DB to give context to the LLM.
-This context goes into the `{context}` placeholder in the `instructions` string, namely the system prompt.
 This means the LLM will have access to a context your retriever logic provides when generating the response, thereby improving the quality of the response by avoiding generic or off-topic answers.

 For this to work, your must do the following in your AI Assistant:

-1. Add a `{context}` placeholder in the `instructions` string;
-2. Add `has_rag = True` as a class attribute;
+1. Add `has_rag = True` as a class attribute;
-3. Override the `get_retriever` method to return a [Langchain Retriever](https://python.langchain.com/v0.2/docs/how_to/#retrievers).
+2. Override the `get_retriever` method to return a [Langchain Retriever](https://python.langchain.com/v0.2/docs/how_to/#retrievers).

 For example: